jerturowetz/notes/whishlist.md

 # Wishlist

-- more 58s
+- mec or baggu bag for cables when travelling
+- mec tiny stuff sacks forvrazer other
 - short lightning cables
 - for unito: 3.5mm to dual 1/4"
-- better tie & belt storage
 - grease for stroller tire wheels
 - shure mic bags x3
 - Containers: